transloadit/uppy/.github/CONTRIBUTING.md

   },
   "peerDependencies": {
     "@uppy/core": "^1.0.0"
+  },
+  "publishConfig": {
+    "access": "public"
   }
 }
 ```

 The most important part about this is that `@uppy/core` is a peer dependency.
-If you're framework complains about `@uppy/core` not being resolved, you can also add it as a dev dependency
+If your framework complains about `@uppy/core` not being resolved, you can also add it as a dev dependency

 ### Adding TypeScript Support